PickUpThePhone/pizero2/README.md

 You can now install packages freely, as they will be contained within this environment and will automatically install versions that are compatible.
 Use `pip install <package>` to install.

-If you ever want to see the list of packages and their respective versions: with the environment activated run `pip freeze`.
-You can save this into a requirements.txt file if you like.
+There is a .gitignore file to prevent the environment folder being uploaded to git.
+It creates way too much bloat and packages may not be compatible between systems, causing the whole thing to break.
+So this folder remains local on your machine.

+If you want to add your new packages to the git

+`cd <path>/pizero2`

+`pip freeze > requirements.txt`

+The next user to clone the repo will have to run

+`pip install -r requirements.txt`

 ## Using SCP to copy files via SSH